satabdi10053/Task2_Dey/README.md

 After running the pipeline all 3 Delta tables have been copied to your BF_Bronze schema.
 So go to storage account, under the Metastore you can you Deltatable.

-Now in Databricks  will go to dev Workspace and open notebook.
+Now in Databricks  will go to dev Workspace and open notebook for bronze Layer  .
+After opening the notebook attach with the cluster.